lhassa8/LMCP/README.md

 A simple MCP client for discovering and using existing MCP servers.

+> 🚀 **New to MCP?** This tool helps you **use** existing MCP servers - no complex setup required!

+## 🤔 What is MCP?

+**Model Context Protocol (MCP)** lets AI assistants like Claude connect to external tools and data sources.
+Think of it as "plugins for AI" - MCP servers provide specific capabilities like file operations, web search, database access, etc.

+**LMCP is a client** that makes it easy to discover and use these existing MCP servers without complex setup.

 ## ✨ Features

 - **🔍 Server Discovery** - Find and catalog existing MCP servers